 Week one and two Do the following exercises two to three times per session for two weeks, two times a week.
 Keep track of your heart rate throughout the session.
 After each rope-skipping episode begin the next set of exercises when your pulse reaches 70% HRmax.
 Do not let it drop below the 70% HRmax.

-Cool down The cool down provides your body the opportunity to return to a near normal state.
-The static stretches make use of the muscles warmth and lower viscosity of the tissues.
+The cooldown provides your body with the opportunity to return to a near-normal state.
+The static stretches make use of the muscle's warmth and lower viscosity of the tissues.
 There are six rules of stretching as recommended by the stretching authority Brad Walker of Australia.
 The stretching rules are:

-The cool down routine Do static stretches of your choice for the following areas until your heart rate is once again nearly normal, i.e. your regular pulse rate while out of bed in your daily routine.
+Do static stretches of your choice for the following areas until your heart rate is once again normal, i.e. your regular pulse rate while out of bed in your daily routine.

-There are a myriad of stretches that are equally effective at the end of your HHRST session, just pick out the ones you enjoy doing during this relaxing point of the exercise session.
+There is a myriad of stretches that are equally effective at the end of your HHRST session, pick out the ones you enjoy doing during this relaxing point of the exercise session.

 Weeks three and four